Ben-zen-Berg/arduino_base64/README.md

 - `encoded_string`: A Base64 encoded string.

 **Return**
-- A simple string (can also be a raw binary data string).
+- A simple string (can also be raw binary data as a string).

 # Disclaimer
 According to MIT License.